NaufalMuh11/segd-convert/README.md

 # SEGD to SEG-Y Batch Converter

-A standalone, high-performance utility designed to convert raw **SEG-D** seismic data into the standard **SEG-Y (Big-Endian)** format.
+A standalone to convert raw **SEG-D** seismic data into the standard **SEG-Y (Big-Endian)** format.
 Engineered for speed and reliability, this tool utilizes Python's multiprocessing capabilities to execute batch conversions across thousands of files simultaneously.

 ## Key Features